JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 -- The leading player does not change in between the first and second round

 - Players may not have more than 3 Embers at a time unless a card states otherwise
+- Players have a maximum hand size of 5 cards unless stated otherwise -- Players may draw above this limit during their turn, but must Discard cards down to the limit at the end of their turn

 - Players may have 0 or 1 ally active at a time
-- Whenever a player plays a card that they are at capacity for, they must burn (discard) a chosen card of the type, resolve its effects, and replace it with a new card.
+- Whenever a player plays a card that they are at capacity for, they must burn (discard and resolve effects) a chosen card of the type, and replace it with the new card.

 - Players can always begin their turn by drawing 3 cards
 - Players can play any number of cards during their turn, excluding most attack cards.
-- When a player is finished playing their cards, play moves to the next player Clockwise
+- When a player is finished playing their cards, play moves to the next player Clockwise.

--
+Fire Fights
+- At the end of the Round, the leading player declares a Fire Fight duel with another player, unless they hold the Roasted token, where they may choose not to attack.
+- Play starts with the leading player (unless stated otherwise), acting in accordance with their active Fighting style -- If a player has an action card that can be played, even if they do not have the embers necessary, they must play it, but its power will treated as 0.
+  -- If a player has no usable action cards, their turn is skipped.
+- When the Fire Fight is resolved, the difference of the two players' power totals for the fight damages the loser for that many HP
+- Win or loss, the player who was aggressed receives the "Roasted" token, preventing them from being targeted for the next round
+-- if the player is the next Leading player, they may choose to aggress at the end of the round.

+- At the end of the round, All players draw to their maximum hand size (5 unless otherwise stated)

+Rule of Thumb
+- Most card effects must be resolved as stated on the card.
+Some are exceptions to general rules.

 ---